streetsidesoftware/vscode-spell-checker/client/README.md

 ### 0.11.0
 * Updated Extension Icon
 * Implemented #16 -- Files that are excluded in search.exclude, will not be spellchecked.
+* Glob support for the ignorePaths has been improved
 * Adding words to the dictionary via command (F1 Add Word) will default to the currently selected text in the editor.
 * By default, words are now added to the User Settings.
   At the bottom of the list of suggestions is the ability to add the word to the workspace.
   We are waiting for VS Code 1.7 to release to fix the suggestions list.
+* The spellchecker can be enabled / disabled at the workspace level.
+* Added information to the status bar (this can be hidden using settings.json).

 ### 0.10.13
 * Fix issue #21.
 Words added when editing a stand alone file, are now added to the user's words.